 It’s a sad fact that our canals and rivers are becoming increasingly affected by plastic waste.
 Read on to find out more about how you can help us tackle plastic pollution.

 It was heart-breaking to watch the Blue Planet II series, which highlighted the large amount of plastic found in our oceans, and consequently in the animals that live there.

 Exactly the same situation is taking place on our 2,000 miles of canals and rivers, in fact a staggering 80 per cent of marine debris comes from inland sources.

-It costs us in the region of £1million each year to deal with these incidents, but this is just the tip of the iceberg.
-A lot of the rubbish found in our canals when drained remains there, as we currently have insufficient funds to remove it.
+It costs us around £1million each year to deal with these incidents, but this is just the tip of the iceberg.
+A lot of the plastics found in our canals when drained remains there, as we currently have insufficient funds to remove it.

 There are calls for tighter regulations on waste flowing into urban waterways, but how can we, as individual waterway users, make a difference?

 Here are some super easy ways to start reducing the waste you generate and the amount entering our waterways: